 Jim Daly: I wonder if any of you like me had a very difficult family member when you were growin’ up.
-For me, it was a stepfather and a foster father and maybe that’s the same for you.
-Maybe it’s not a parent, but a sibling.
+It could be a parent, step-parent, even a sibling.
 If so, stay tuned.
 Today is the day that you could find healing in that relationship.

 Jim: John, today’s guest is Mr. Gil Mertz.
-He’s an author and a speaker who experienced what one might call a watershed moment in his relationship with his aging father.
+He’s an author and a speaker who experienced what you might call a watershed moment in his relationship with his aging father.
 But we want you to hear him tell that part of the story.
-So, let’s get to the message and then afterward, we want to talk to one of our counselors here at Focus on the Family, Danny Huerta, to talk about how you can use these principles in your own life.
+So, let’s just get to the message and afterward we’ve heard what Gil has to share we’ll talk to one of our counseling staff about how you can use these principles in your own life.

 Gil Mertz: Not long ago I got a phone call from one of my sisters, that our father was about to die.
 I was living about 2,000 miles away at the time and she wanted to know if I’d be going to the funeral.
 And my response to my sister was, “What would be the point?”
 I hadn’t spoken to my father in 10 years.
 I had no relationship at all with my father.